SasView/sasview/src/sas/sasgui/perspectives/corfunc/media/corfunc_help.rst

 Once the Q ranges have been set, click the "Calculate Bg" button to determine the background level.
 Alternatively, enter your own value into the box.
 If the box turns yellow this indicates that background subtraction has created some negative intensities.
+This may still be fine provided the peak intensity is very much greater than the background level.
+The important point is that the extrapolated dataset must approach zero at high-q.

 Now click the "Extrapolate" button to extrapolate the data.
 The graph window will update to show the extrapolated data, and the values of the parameters used for the Guinier and